dbt-labs/docs.getdbt.com/website/docs/reference/node-selection/state-comparison-caveats.md

 title: "Caveats to state comparison"
 ---

 The [`state:` selection method](methods#the-state-method) is a wildly powerful feature, with a lot of underlying complexity.
-Here are two big things to consider when setting up automated jobs  that leverage state comparison.
+Below are a handful of considerations when setting up automated jobs that leverage state comparison.

 ### Seeds